Moroccan Bean Soup:

 I love to use large lima beans for this bean soup:

-They taste and look funky, and need minimal (sometimes no) soaking, and have a way of partially dissolving in the soup during cooking, making it all and once creamy and chunky, giving it its rustic look and hearty texture.
+They taste and look funky, and need minimal (sometimes no) soaking.
+They have a way of partially dissolving in the soup during cooking, making it all and once creamy and chunky: This is what gives this soup its rustic look and hearty texture.
 But of course any white beans will do.

 - 1/3 cup olive oil